ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 **How to switch between different keyboard languages**:
 You may need to switch between englich and some other language keyboard in IOS, You need to hold ctrl and press space key to switch.

+PS: The scroll wheel function of the trackpoad is very useful when you watch tiktok shortvideos.
 # others
 ## dimensions about the keyboard
 The picture below shows the outerline dimension of the keyboard